Logo-stateuniv

 Financial Aid

-Claremont McKenna has a need-blind, meet-all-need admission policy, a practice shared by only thirty-five colleges and universities nationwide.
+The school has a need-blind, meet-all-need admission policy, a practice shared by only thirty-five colleges and universities nationwide.
 Your application for admission will be reviewed without regard for your ability to pay, and all admitted students’ determined financial need will be accommodated.

 Financial aid supports sixty percent of students who are enrolled at the college.
 While most student aid is need-based there are also merit scholarship programs.
 One exciting scholarship is the McKenna Achievement Award, a $10,000 scholarship renewable for all four years, which is awarded to thirty incoming first-year students who have demonstrated outstanding academic and personal achievements during their high school careers.
-The average need-based financial-aid package in a recent year was $26,650.
-Family incomes of students qualifying for financial aid range from $0 to six figures.

 All students who wish to apply for financial aid must file the Free Application for Federal Student Aid (FAFSA) and the Financial Aid PROFILE form that is processed by the College Scholarship Service (CSS) in order to be considered eligible.
 The deadline for these forms usually occurs soon after the admission application is due.